Please ensure Javascript is enabled for purposes of website accessibility

 • Security testing: Ongoing penetration tests protect Kraken's systems, both via its internal team and bug bounty program.
 The bug bounty programs incentivize ethical hackers to find and report bugs.

-• User security features and education: Kraken's website points out that, "No amount of security on our end can make up for inadequate personal security."
-It has two-factor authentication, secure emails, and security locks.
-More than that, it supplements its security by teaching users how to protect their accounts.
+• User security features and education: With two-factor authentication, secure emails, real-time monitoring, and security locks, Kraken does a lot to help users keep their accounts secure.
+On top of which, it supplements its security by teaching users how to protect their accounts.

 Kraken is right for you if: